 - Very hard to specify criterion.

 - No consensus on its definition:

 - faithful reproduction of the reality?

 - correction of its bias?

 - Current approaches through constraints in the optimization.

 - A posteriori verification unavoidable!

+- Additional constraints that may limit performances.

 What About the Data Bias?